The PMO uses ITILv3's definition of a project: "A

 tools and templates based on Project Management Institute (the industry standards for project management best practices) principles

-with adaptations to meet the university's Mission, Vision and, Strategy.
+with adaptations to meet the university's Vision, Mission, and Strategic Priorities.

 Projects are distinct from individual service requests and incidents, which are handled by the ITS Help Desk.